Easy DIY Cardboard Toddler Toys for Creative Play

 – Taking turns and sharing

-I have such fond childhood memories of building forts.
-There’s something about making special little spaces and hanging out in them that is just magical!
+I have such fond childhood memories of building forts as a child.
+There’s something about making special little spaces that is just magical!

-And big cardboard boxes can also become forts and tunnels themselves.
-You can cut out windows or connect cardboard boxes to make tunnels or even a pirate ship!
+And a big cardboard box can also become a fort or tunnel in and of itself.
+You can cut out windows or connect big cardboard boxes to make tunnels or even a pirate ship!

 Benefits of DIY Fort Play